 Bob liked goth and punk, palling around with Michael Weldon and his underground Psychotronic, and cozying up to T.E.D.
 Klein, then editor of Twilight Zone magazine, hoping to write for it, or even get hired there.

 Bob could be…mercurial.
 He’d rage at small slights and find humor in odd moments.
 After I interviewed P.J.
 Soles (of Halloween fame) for the mag, she stopped by the offices to invite me out for an afternoon.
 After I left, Bob reportedly sulked the rest of the day, complaining loudly he should have been invited instead; he was better looking than I was.

 He had his friends, but they were small in number.
 He could be charming and funny, certainly creative.
-But, he was also verbally and emotionally abusive to his live-in girlfriend who was one of our magazine designers.
-There was needless drama as a result.

 I joined in September ’80 and by 1981, had conceived of Comics Scene, meaning I would move on from Fango.
 This was for the best because things were never easy with Bob, but he took my advancement as a personal slight.
 He benefitted, though, as my replacement was David Everitt, who was far better suited for the content than I ever was.
 As a result, the magazine Bob’s abrupt quitting, which in the end was providential since it gave Tony Timpone, like me, just out of college, a job and from there, a career.

 I may have seen Bob a few times since I left Starlog Press for DC Comics in 1984, but I can’t recall.
 Still, his presence in my professional life can’t be minimized.

 Bob, never able to conquer the inner demons, did not have a happy post-Fangoria life and suffered professional and personal issues.
 Then the health problems began and there was a GoFundMe campaign.